Imperfect dark matter with higher derivatives: Avoiding caustics

 The divergence of the acceleration appearing in the Raychaudhuri equation \eqref{eq:Raychaudhuri} can be written as

 where $D_\mu$ is the spatial covariant derivative defined in \eqref{derivatives-def}.
 Since $a^\mu$ is spatial ($u_\alpha a^\alpha=0$), one has $a^\alpha a_\alpha\ge 0$.
 Thus the last term in \eqref{a-div} contributes positively on the right-hand side of \eqref{eq:Raychaudhuri}, opposing geodesic focusing and helping to prevent caustic formation.
 The sign of the first term, $D_\alpha a^\alpha$, is not fixed in general.
 To get better understanding of $D_\alpha a^\alpha$, let us obtain an explicit expression for the acceleration.
-In order to do so, we work in the Landau frame ($q^\mu=0$).
-Projecting $\nabla_\alpha T^{\mu\alpha}=0$ orthogonally to $u^\mu$ yields the relativistic Euler equation
+It is useful to start with the scalar comoving frame $u^\mu\propto\phi^\mu$, where one has $a_\mu=-V_\mu/(2X)$.
+Taking a spatial divergence gives